 KinTouN Backcountry Guide (Kintoun) | Kenichi Minegishi

-A racing model of OPSIN CLARITY that combines a classic frame design and clarity lenses.
-Instant judgment is required in severe competition scenes and in the backcountry.
-The lenses of the OPSIN CLARITY COMP are optimized with a special color scheme that provides bright and clear visibility, allowing you to accurately grasp the snow surface conditions that change moment by moment depending on the weather and time, and to quickly judge and move.
-A spare lens for cloudy weather is included.
+This racing model from the OPSIN CLARITY combines a classic frame design with a Clarity lens.
+In the rigorous competition and backcountry skiing scenes, split-second decision-making is essential.
+The OPSIN CLARITY COMP lens is optimized with a special color scheme that provides bright, clear vision, allowing you to accurately grasp snow conditions that change with the weather and time of day, and make quick decisions and move.
+One spare lens is included for cloudy days

 *The OPSIN CLARITY COMP was discontinued last season.
 Its successor for the 2024-2025 season will be the OPSIN WF, as shown below